 Isaac Pastor-Chermak is a cellist, conductor, and teacher.
 Educated at the San Francisco Conservatory of Music, the University of California, Berkeley, and the University of Idaho, he performs and conducts a repertoire spanning 500 years on instruments ranging from baroque cello, violoncello piccolo and viola da gamba to the most experimental electronic instruments.

-Based in Northern California, Pastor-Chermak is currently principal cellist of the Portland Opera and Waterloo-Cedar Falls Symphony, in addition to holding membership in the Dayton Philharmonic, Monterey Symphony, and Santa Cruz Symphony.
+Based in Northern California, Pastor-Chermak is currently Principal Cellist of Portland Opera and Waterloo-Cedar Falls Symphony, Associate Principal Cellist of Stockton Symphony, and a member of Dayton Philharmonic, Monterey Symphony, and Santa Cruz Symphony.
 In the summers, he is an orchestra member at the Eisenstadt Classical Music Festival in Austria.
 He is the cellist of Black Cedar Trio, a flute-cello-guitar ensemble, and frequently partners with pianist Miles Graber in sonata programs.

 Browse to the "events" tab for upcoming concerts, and the "about" tab for a full biography.